How many grams of fat per day to lose weight

 Benefits of Unsaturated Fats for Heart Health and Weight Management

-On the flip side, unsaturated fats have garnered praise for their potential health benefits, particularly concerning heart health and weight management.
-Unlike saturated fats, unsaturated fats remain liquid at room temperature and are primarily found in plant-based oils, nuts, seeds, and fatty fish.
-These fats are celebrated for their ability to lower levels of LDL cholesterol, reduce inflammation, and support overall cardiovascular health.
+On the flip side, unsaturated fats have garnered praise for their potential health benefits.
+Particularly concerning heart health and weight management.
+Unlike saturated fats, unsaturated fats stay liquid at room temperature.

 Monounsaturated and Polyunsaturated Fats Examples